 There are many factors that can increase your risk of chronic pain.
-These factors can be environmental or biological, and include:
+These factors can be environmental, biological, or social and include:

 - Genetics

-- Increased age
+- Age

-- Being female
+- · Being female

 - · Having surgery

 - · Being overweight or obese

 - · Stress or mood disorders

-- Previous trauma
+- · Previous trauma

 Chronic pain is typically caused by an injury or a separate, underlying health condition.
 The most common pain conditions are back pain, arthritis, and migraine and headache disorders, but there are hundreds of conditions that can cause long-term pain.